U54Bioinformatics/PhylinSic_Project/README.md

 How much of everything you need depends on the size of your data set and how long you are willing to wait for the computation to finish.
-But if I had to set a minimum lower bound, let's say you'll need a server with 16 cores, 32 Gb RAM, and 1 Tb hard drive.
-And LINUX.
+But if I had to set a minimum lower bound, let's say you'll need a LINUX server with 16 cores, 32 Gb RAM, and 1 Tb hard drive.
+But I would recommend 92 cores, 64 Gb RAM, and 4 Tb hard drive.